leloufadel/capstone-1/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Protfolio Project <a name="about-project"></a>
+# 📖 Capstone Project <a name="about-project"></a>

-My First Project at Microverse with Html and CSS to Learn git, github and github Flow, To Build a personal portfolio site and to
+My First capstone Project at Microverse with Html, CSS and javascript to Learn git, github and github Flow, To Build a conference website site and to
 Use images and backgrounds to enhance the look of the website.

 ## 🛠 Built With <a name="built-with"></a>